Haraj-backend/hex-monscape/docs/http_api.md

 ---

-## Get Next Scenario
+## Get Scenario

 GET: `/games/{game_id}/scenario`

-This endpoint is used for determining what next scenario to execute given current game status.
+This endpoint is used for determining what scenario should be executed by client.
 It should be called after every battle is done.

 Possible scenarios: